 At the Englands Road Waste Facility, residents are able to drop off the following materials free of charge.

-Asbestos is accepted only under strict conditions and only on Thursdays and Fridays between 9am and 12pm.
+Asbestos is accepted only under strict conditions and only on Thursdays, Fridays and Saturdays between 12.30pm and 3.30pm.
 Contact the Coffs Coast Waste Services Hotline on 1800 265 495 for more information.

 If you need more information you can visit the Coffs Coast Waste Services Website or Planet Ark websites: